-An excerpt from Run Like a Mother–How to Get Moving-and Not Lose your Family, Job or Sanity
+The following is an excerpt from the book by Dimity McDowell and Sarah Bowen-Shea: Run Like a Mother–How to Get Moving-and Not Lose your Family, Job or Sanity

 When I cross off my last prescribed workout and cross the finish line on asphalt, though, I’m once again on my trail sabbatical.
 Getting back on the dirt, I imagine, must be how my kids feel when they run around naked after a bath: totally pure, loving the air on their skin, not worried about what other people think.
 On the trails, I lose all expectations.
 I leave the Garmin at home.
 I usually leave the music at home, too.
 I run for time—30 minutes, 60 minutes, whatever—but I don’t even set my stopwatch on my Timex.

 I just go off the chronological time, and even then don’t hit the mark because I often have no idea how long a certain loop takes or whether I could’ve saved time by going left at the last fork.
 I happily walk when the uphills get too steep, and don’t force it when gravity gifts me on the downhillls.

 The places on my body that scream after a road run barely whisper after a trail run.
 For good reason: Loamy trails are downright pillowy when compared to the unforgiving concrete.

 Another trail bonus: Useful stabilizing ligaments in ankles and knees, which don’t get engaged on the pavement, full-on fire on the trail, building a more bombproof body.

 Perhaps most importantly, I live exactly in the moment, not wishing the run away, as I’m prone to do.
 Prime example: On a recent jaunt in the Garden of the Gods, I, a chronic data checker, didn’t even look at my watch until 45 minutes into the run.
 No way, I thought to myself when I finally peeked at it.
 Yes friggin’ way!